splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 ## Install Splunk OpenTelemetry Collector with HELM for Splunk Observability for Kubernetes

-To run Splunk OpenTelemetry Collector on your environment, replace the `<>` variables according to the description presented below:
+To run Splunk OpenTelemetry Collector on your environment, replace the `<>` variables based on the following description:

 ```bash